115In+ - 172Yb+ Coulomb Crystal Clock with 2.5×10-18 Systematic Uncertainty

 Abstract

-We present a scalable mixed-species Coulomb crystal clock based on the 1S0 ↔ 3P0 transition in 115In+.
-172Yb+ ions are co-trapped and used for sympathetic cooling.
+We present a scalable mixed-species Coulomb crystal clock based on the S01↔P30 transition in In+115.
+Yb+172 ions are cotrapped and used for sympathetic cooling.
 Reproducible interrogation conditions for mixed-species Coulomb crystals are ensured by a conditional preparation sequence with permutation control.
-We demonstrate clock operation with a 1In+-3Yb+ crystal, achieving a relative systematic uncertainty of 2.5×10−18 and a relative frequency instability of 1.6×10−15√τ/1s.
-We report on an absolute frequency measurement with an uncertainty of 1.3×10−16 and optical frequency ratios relative to the 171Yb+ (E3) and 87Sr clock transitions with fractional uncertainties of 4.4 and 4.7 parts in 1018, respectively.
-The latter are among the most precise measurements of frequency ratios to date and improve upon the previous uncertainty of the 115In+/87Sr ratio by two orders of magnitude.
-We also demonstrate operation with four 115In+ clock ions, which reduces the instability to 9.2×10−16√τ/1s.
+We demonstrate clock operation with a 1In+-3Yb+ crystal, achieving a relative systematic uncertainty of 2.5×10-18 and a relative frequency instability of 1.6×10-15/τ/1 s.
+We report on absolute frequency measurements with an uncertainty of 1.3×10-16 and optical frequency comparisons with clocks based on Yb+171 (E3) and Sr87.
+With a fractional uncertainty of 4.4×10-18, the former is - to our knowledge - the most accurate frequency ratio value reported to date.
+For the In+115/Sr87 ratio, we improve upon the best previous measurement by more than an order of magnitude.
+We also demonstrate operation with four In+115 clock ions, which reduces the instability to 9.2×10-16/τ/1 s.

 Organisation(s)